 Labor market progress would help rouse confidence after concerns about Europe’s debt crisis weighed on the U.S. stock market.
 The S&P 500 was down 7 percent from an almost four-year- high in early April through yesterday.

-“The economy and consumer sentiment remains fragile and we can foresee the possibility of more turbulence from outside events as we move through the year,” Stuart Brown, vice president and chief financial officer of Red Robin Gourmet Burgers Inc. (RRGB), said during a May 16 earnings call.
+“The economy and consumer sentiment remains fragile and we can foresee the possibility of more turbulence from outside events as we move through the year,” Stuart Brown, vice president and chief financial officer of Red Robin Gourmet Burgers Inc. (RRGB:US), said during a May 16 earnings call.
 Shares of the Greenwood Village, Colorado-based restaurant chain dropped last week by the most in two years after it said same-store sales will rise 1 percent this year.

 “Although the macroeconomic environment still holds some uncertainty, we remain cautiously optimistic about the outlook for 2012,” Lawrence Molloy, chief financial officer, said on the company’s earnings call.